Kevsely/Kevsely/README.md

 - Sleeping 😴
 - or Skating ⛸

-That was the funny (or not) about me.
+That was the funny (or not) about me...
 Hope you smile when reading. 🙂

 ## My technical skills